Korean War Legacy Project

 The Battle of Bunker Hill

-Ezra Frank Williams worked as an 81mm Mortar Forward Observer in the Battle of Bunker Hill.
-While conducting a patrol, he was wounded in his left knee.
-This event was the most memorable of his time in Korea.
+Ezra Frank Williams recalls working as an 81mm Mortar Forward Observer at the Battle of Bunker Hill.
+He discusses being wounded but able to walk away, unlike many of those around him.
+He describes this event as the most memorable of his time in Korea.

 Share this Clip +